The Benefits of a Ketogenic Diet for Insulin Sensitivity

 In addition to reducing insulin resistance, a ketogenic diet can also promote weight loss by reducing appetite and increasing satiety.
 When following a ketogenic diet, the body produces ketones, which can help reduce hunger and cravings.
 This can make it easier to stick to a calorie-restricted diet and lose weight.

-A fresh green salad with chicken, raspberries, and walnuts.
+A fresh green salad with chicken, raspberries, and walnuts is a healthy, ketogenic friendly meal.

 What to Eat on a Ketogenic Diet to Improve Insulin Sensitivity